mjl-/mox/README.md

 Note: Mox only compiles for/works on unix systems, not on Plan 9 or Windows.

-You can also run mox with docker image "docker.io/moxmail/mox", with tags like "latest", "0.0.1" and "0.0.1-go1.20.1-alpine3.17.2", see https://hub.docker.com/r/moxmail/mox.
+You can also run mox with docker image `r.xmox.nl/mox`, with tags like `v0.0.1` and `v0.0.1-go1.20.1-alpine3.17.2`, see https://r.xmox.nl/repo/mox/.
 See docker-compose.yml in this repository for instructions on starting.
 You must run docker with host networking, because mox needs to find your actual public IP's and get the remote IPs for incoming connections, not a local/internal NAT IP.

 # Quickstart